supersven/ghc-riscv-ngc-talk/slidev/slides.md

     - **Zicond**: Extension for Integer Conditional Operations
 - Let GHC understand the target machine string
   - The *naming scheme* we discussed in the beginning
+- Check if applying GADTs couldn't make NCGs saver
+  - The current pattern is often "(pattern) match or panic"

 ---
 layout: section